-If remembering death does not stop you from procrastinating, nothing will.
+If certain death does not stop you from procrastinating, nothing will.
 The culture you live in downplays death.
 It hides it from the mainstream and from public conversation.
-We are forced to deal with this certain reality on our own, in bed laying awake while contemplating the death of our closest ones.
+We are often forced to deal with this certain reality on our own, in bed laying awake while contemplating the death of our closest ones.
 Look in the mirror and remember: the one looking back at you will be as dead as the ones under the gravestones you see while avoiding the shortcut through the cemetery.
 Remember that we live our lives with a feeling of limitless opportunity, while forgetting that we have a limited pool of hours to spend on this unlimited sea of ventures.

 Narrow your vision in life, and have death watch over everything you do.
 Limit your options, and appreciate the ventures of others without trying to mimic them all.
 You will never do it all.
 Focus on the thing before you and feel death breathing down your neck.